 a.
 Recommendations and/or implementation guidelines

 Affirmation 12.1: The Working Group affirms that an Applicant Guidebook should be utilized for future new gTLD procedures as was the case in the implementation of the 2012 application round.
-The Working Group further affirms that the Applicant Guidebook should continue to be available in the 6 United Nations languages as was the case in the 2012 application round.12.2
+The Working Group further affirms that the Applicant Guidebook should continue to be available in the 6 United Nations languages as was the case in the 2012 application round.

+Affirmation 12.2: The Working Group affirms Implementation Guideline A from the 2007 policy, which states: “The application process will provide a pre-defined roadmap for applicants that encourages the submission of applications for new top-level domains.”

-Affirmation with Modification 12.3: With the substitution included in italicized text, the Working Group affirms Implementation Guideline E: “The commencement of the application submission period will be at least four (4) months after the issue of the Applicant Guidebook and ICANN will promote the opening of the applicant round.”
+Affirmation with Modification 12.3: With the substitution included in italicized text, the Working Group affirms Implementation Guideline E from the 2007 policy: “The commencement of the application submission period will be at least four (4) months after the issue of the Applicant Guidebook and ICANN will promote the opening of the applicant round.”
 The term “Request for Proposal” in the original Implementation Guideline has been substituted with “Applicant Guidebook” to reflect the actual name of the document used in 2012 and the “application submission period” has been replaced with the “commencement of the application submission period.”

 Recommendation 12.4: The Working Group recommends focusing on the user when drafting future versions of the Applicant Guidebook (AGB) and prioritizing usability, clarity, and practicality in developing the AGB for subsequent procedures.
 The AGB should effectively address the needs of new applicants as well as those already familiar with the application process.
 It should also effectively serve those who do not speak English as a first language in addition to native English speakers.